GLOBAL MARKETS-Shares flat as financials offset growth concerns

 Cold weather in Europe and the United States underpinned oil prices but the rising fears over the global growth outlook meant any gains were limited.

-Brent futures rose 0.3 percent to $110.60 per barrel while U.S. February crude futures rose 0.9 percent to $94.14 on an unexpected drop in U.S. crude oil stockpiles.
+Brent futures rose 0.3 percent to $110.60 per barrel while February crude futures rose 1 percent to $94.17 on an unexpected drop in U.S. crude oil stockpiles.

 WASHINGTON, March 9 The U.S. Federal Communications Commission said Thursday it will investigate a problem that prevented some AT&T wireless subscribers from making emergency calls late Wednesday.